Riverside, California: Geography

-Riverside is the 61st-largest city in the United States, the 12th-largest city in California, and the largest city in California's Inland Empire metro area.
+Riverside is the 59th-most populous city in the United States, the 12th-most populous city in California, and the largest city in California's Inland Empire metro area.
 According to the United States Census Bureau, the city has an area of 81.4 sqmi, of which 81.1 sqmi is land and 0.3 sqmi (0.37%) is water.
 The elevation of downtown Riverside is 860 ft.
 Hills within the city limits include Mount Rubidoux, a city landmark and tourist attraction.
 Riverside is surrounded by small and large mountains, some of which get a dusting of winter snow.
 Many residents also enjoy the many beaches of Southern California.
 Riverside is about a 47 mi drive to the Pacific Ocean and is close to Orange County and Los Angeles County.

 Cityscape

 Landmarks

 Riverside is home to the historic Mission Inn, the Beaux-Arts style Riverside County Historic Courthouse (based on the Petit Palais in Paris, France), and the Riverside Fox Theater, where the first showing of the 1939 film Gone with the Wind took place.
 The theater was purchased by the city and refurbished as part of the Riverside Renaissance Initiative.
 The Fox Theater underwent extensive renovation and restoration, which was completed in 2009, to turn the old cinema into a performing arts theater.
 The building was expanded to hold 1,600 seats and the stage was enlarged to accommodate Broadway-style performances.
 In January 2010, singer Sheryl Crow opened the newly remodeled Fox Theater in a nearly sold-out show.